anas-rz/anas-rz.github.io/readings.md

 ## Book Reviews \{OPINIONS\}
 - **Win Every Argument** by Mehdi Hasan:
-  - I love Mehdi Hasan's for different programs on Al Jazeera and beyond.
+  - I love Mehdi Hasan's style on Al Jazeera and beyond.
 The book gives wonderful rhetorical tools.
-I love watching all kind of debates and this book gives a very different perspective to watch and have these discussions.
+I love watching all kinds of debates and this book gives a very different perspective to observe and have these discussions.
 - **The Great Mental Models**:
   - “In life and business, the person with the fewest blind spots wins.”
 Excerpt From: Shane Parrish.
 “The Great Mental Models: General Thinking Concepts.”
 Apple Books.